-- Gathering lines: One or more segment of pipelines forming network and connected from the wells to processing facilities.
+- Gathering lines: One or more segments of pipelines forming networks and connected from the wells to processing facilities.

-- Disposal lines: Pipe line which disposes normally produced water into disposal wells (shallow / deep).
+- Disposal lines: Pipeline which disposes of normally produced water into disposal wells (shallow/deep).

 - ASME B31.8 – Gas Transmission and distribution piping systems

 - ISO – 13623 – Petroleum and Natural gas industries Pipeline transportation systems